Welcome! If you landed on this post you must be interested in learning more about “YouTube video optimization”!

 Your YouTube channel URL name should eventually look like this: https://www.youtube.com/user/LucianoSagua

 No worries, YouTube has changed the ability to create a custom URL until a channel has a minimum of 100 subscribers.
-Then we may request your name in your customized URL address.
+Once you have 100 subscriber’s, we will request your name be included in your customized URL address.

 How to Build Your YouTube Subscribers

-- On every video ask your audience to subscribe to your channel.
+- During every video ask your audience to subscribe to your channel.

 - All performances and events should be recorded and uploaded to YouTube.
 Yes, it’s a lot of work, but well worth your time.